What is a buildpack group?

 A buildpack group is a list of buildpack entries defined in the order in which they will run.

 A buildpack entry is identified by an id and a version.
 It may also be marked as optional.
-While you may have one or more buildpacks in a buildpack group, you may have one or more buildpack groups in a builder or meta-buildpack.
+While you may have one or more buildpacks in a buildpack group, you may have one or more buildpack groups in a builder or composite buildpack.

 Detection with buildpack groups